Derwent Inktense Pencils

 Usability and Durability – 3.5/5

-An important note is that once these watercolor pencils dry they are permanent so it is important to get the color where you want it before application.
+An important note is that once these watercolor pencils dry they are permanent so it is important to get the color where you want it before applying.
 It will be next to impossible to blend or lighten them up after the fact short of physically layering other materials on top of them.
 Application feel is about normal for a watercolor pencil and since these are not overly waxy there will be a bit more “feel” to them, especially on rougher surfaces.
 The pencil itself is quite strong with its 4mm core.
 Sharpening can be a bit burdensome but proper methods can result in a quite sharp point for those detailed areas.

 Packaging and Presentation – 4/5

 Overall Ranking – 4/5

 Like many of Derwent’s pencils, the Derwent Inktense Watercolor Pencils have their time and place of application and when those times arise there isn’t much else better in the business.
 The colors these colored pencils produce allow for some spectacular visuals that can really jump out of the page.
 However, for some of the lighter environments or ones that don’t require so much vividness, these might be a bit too much and you will probably be better off sticking with a more traditional set.
 We definitely recommend adding these to your collection once you have a solid foundation set underneath it.